ethaniccc/Mockingbird/README.md

     With this command, and the permission `reload_permission` in the config, you can reload custom modules.

     If I added a custom module to the `custom_modules` folder, I can use this command to reload and it will register my custom module (yes has been tested).
-    Same goes for deleting a custom module, and editing a custom module.
+    Same goes for deleting a custom module.
 ## Detections
 Detections not guaranteed 100% accurate.